FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Description: type of the parameter.
 - mode
   - Type: string
-  - Description: mode of the parameter.
-E.g., on and off.
+  - Description: mode of the parameter. e.g., on and off.
 - unit
   - Type: string
   - Description: unit of the parameter.